Europium: Production

 Europium is associated with the other rare-earth elements and is, therefore, mined together with them.
 Separation of the rare-earth elements occurs during later processing.
 Rare-earth elements are found in the minerals bastnäsite, loparite-(Ce), xenotime, and monazite in mineable quantities.
-Bastnäsite is a group of related fluorocarbonates, Ln(CO_{3})(F,OH).
-Monazite is a group of related of orthophosphate minerals LnPO_{4} (Ln denotes a mixture of all the lanthanides except promethium), loparite-(Ce) is an oxide, and xenotime is an orthophosphate (Y,Yb,Er,...)PO_{4}.
+Bastnäsite is a group of related fluorocarbonates, Ln(CO3)(F,OH).
+Monazite is a group of related of orthophosphate minerals LnPO4 (Ln denotes a mixture of all the lanthanides except promethium), loparite-(Ce) is an oxide, and xenotime is an orthophosphate (Y,Yb,Er,...)PO4.
 Monazite also contains thorium and yttrium, which complicates handling because thorium and its decay products are radioactive.
 For the extraction from the ore and the isolation of individual lanthanides, several methods have been developed.
 The choice of method is based on the concentration and composition of the ore and on the distribution of the individual lanthanides in the resulting concentrate.
 Roasting the ore, followed by acidic and basic leaching, is used mostly to produce a concentrate of lanthanides.
 If cerium is the dominant lanthanide, then it is converted from cerium(III) to cerium(IV) and then precipitated.
 Further separation by solvent extractions or ion exchange chromatography yields a fraction which is enriched in europium.
 This fraction is reduced with zinc, zinc/amalgam, electrolysis or other methods converting the europium(III) to europium(II).
 Europium(II) reacts in a way similar to that of alkaline earth metals and therefore it can be precipitated as a carbonate or co-precipitated with barium sulfate.
-Europium metal is available through the electrolysis of a mixture of molten EuCl_{3} and NaCl (or CaCl_{2}) in a graphite cell, which serves as cathode, using graphite as anode.
+Europium metal is available through the electrolysis of a mixture of molten EuCl3 and NaCl (or CaCl2) in a graphite cell, which serves as cathode, using graphite as anode.
 The other product is chlorine gas.

 A few large deposits produce or produced a significant amount of the world production.
 The Bayan Obo iron ore deposit in Inner Mongolia contains significant amounts of bastnäsite and monazite and is, with an estimated 36 million tonnes of rare-earth element oxides, the largest known deposit.
 The mining operations at the Bayan Obo deposit made China the largest supplier of rare-earth elements in the 1990s.
 Only 0.2% of the rare-earth element content is europium.
 The second large source for rare-earth elements between 1965 and its closure in the late 1990s was the Mountain Pass rare earth mine in California.
 The bastnäsite mined there is especially rich in the light rare-earth elements (La-Gd, Sc, and Y) and contains only 0.1% of europium.
-Another large source for rare-earth elements is the loparite found on the Kola peninsula.
+Another large source for rare-earth elements is the loparite found on the Kola Peninsula.
 It contains besides niobium, tantalum and titanium up to 30% rare-earth elements and is the largest source for these elements in Russia.